circle-hotaru/talk-boost-ai/README.md

-TalkBoost is a free and open-source web project that helps you practice your spoken language skills and improve your speaking ability using ChatGPT.
+TalkBoost is a web app that uses AI to help you practice communicating in English.

+## ✨ Demo

+For the best demo experience, try [our site](https://talk.incircles.xyz/) directly :)

-## Features
+## 🚀 Features

-## Development
+## 👨‍🚀 Development

 ```bash
 pnpm install